Gradient-based search of quantum phases: discovering unconventional fractional Chern insulators: Target-phase loss function

-A many-body system is characterized by a Hamiltonian $H(\mathbf{p})$, which is a function of a vector $\mathbf{p}$ of parameters.
-Such parameters should be understood in the broadest sense, such as characterizing energetics (\eg hopping amplitudes and interaction strengths), the lattice geometry (\eg lattice vector sizes and angles), external fields, etc. $H(\mathbf{p})$ often possesses symmetries, implying that it can be cast into a block‐diagonal form in a symmetry-adapted basis, where each block corresponds to a set of conserved quantum numbers $\mathcal{K}_i$, such as charge, momentum, or spin.
-Therefore, the spectrum of such a many-body system can be organized in different symmetry sectors $\{ \boldsymbol{E}_{\mathcal{K}_i} (\mathbf{p}) \}$ (\cref{fig:figure1}a).
+We now provide an explicit example for a target-phase loss function suitable for phases with ground-state degeneracy on a torus, which may arise due to symmetry breaking (\eg charge and spin density waves~\cite{gruner2018density}) or topological order (\eg fractional quantum Hall states~\cite{tsui_fqhe_1982, laughlin_anomalous_1983} and quantum spin liquids~\cite{savary_quantum_2017}).
+A general many-body Hamiltonian $H(\mathbf{p})$ often possesses symmetries, implying that it can be cast into a block‐diagonal form in a symmetry-adapted basis, where each block corresponds to a set of conserved quantum numbers $\mathcal{K}_i$, such as charge, momentum, or spin.
+Therefore, the spectrum of such a many-body system can be organized in different symmetry sectors $\{ \boldsymbol{E}_{\mathcal{K}_i} (\mathbf{p}) \}$ (\cref{fig:figure2_new}).
 For example, in the ED method~\cite{jafari_introduction_2008}, one has direct access to $\{ \boldsymbol{E}_{\mathcal{K}_i} (\mathbf{p}) \}$, as well as corresponding eigenstates, by diagonalization of the blocks in each $\mathcal{K}_i$ sector separately.
-The low-energy many-body spectrum $\{ \boldsymbol{E}_{\mathcal{K}_i} (\mathbf{p}) \}$ constitutes the primary data from which we construct the loss function introduced below.

-We now focus on quantum phases characterized by ground-state degeneracy, which may arise due to symmetry breaking (\eg charge and spin density waves~\cite{gruner2018density}) or topological order (\eg fractional quantum Hall states~\cite{tsui_fqhe_1982, laughlin_anomalous_1983} and quantum spin liquids~\cite{savary_quantum_2017}).
-In numerical simulations, due to finite-size effects, such degeneracies typically appear as quasi-degenerate states, with the ground-state manifold located at a set of symmetry sectors $\{\mathcal{K}_i^*\}$, with degeneracies $\{d_i^*\}$.
-In many cases, the data $\{(\mathcal{K}_i^*, d_i^*)\}$ for a particular degenerate quantum phase is known a priori from group-theoretic~\cite{wietek2017studying} or topological~\cite{regnault_fractional_2011, bernevig_emergent_2012, ardonne2008degeneracy, lu_filling-enforced_2020, cheng_ordering_2025} analysis.
+For our purposes, it is also useful to include a threaded magnetic flux through the torus $\Phi$ as an additional parameter, which is equivalent to twisting the boundary conditions.
+This is because, for a gapped phase, inserting $2\pi$ flux corresponds to a unitary operation on the ground-state manifold~\cite{laughlin1981flux, oshikawa_commens_2000}, and therefore the gap should be robust to adiabatic flux insertion.
+Thus, the flux-resolved low-energy spectrum $\{ \boldsymbol{E}_{\mathcal{K}_i} (\mathbf{p}, \Phi) \}$ constitutes the primary data from which we construct the loss function introduced below.
+Because currently this data can only be reliably computed in ED, in the Supplemental Material (SM) we discuss target-phase loss functions that do not rely on the energy spectrum, and show an explicit example of a gradient-based search for charge-density waves employing both ED and auxiliary-field quantum Monte Carlo.